 Dress in Layers

-They key to staying safe in the cold is to wear several layers of clothing.
+The key for staying safe in the cold is to wear several layers of clothing.
 Wear the right shoes and clothing that will keep your body heat trapped inside your clothes and protect you from cold air, wind, snow, or rain.

 You may need several layers of clothing in cold weather: